minecraft-linux/minecraft-linux.github.io/getting_started.rst

 AppImage
 --------
-Prebuilt **AppImage binary's** `for linux x86_64, x86, armv7 hardfloat and armv8 are currently available here <https://github.com/ChristopherHX/linux-packaging-scripts/releases/latest>`__.
+Prebuilt **AppImage binaries** `for Linux x86_64, x86, armv7 hardfloat and armv8 are currently available here <https://github.com/ChristopherHX/linux-packaging-scripts/releases/latest>`__.
 After downloading simply open terminal, :code:`chmod +x Minecraft_Bedrock_Launcher-x86_64.0.0.661.AppImage` and run it.
-With some Filemanagers you should be able to run it with double click, similar to running a :code:`*.exe` file on Windows.
+With some file managers you should be able to run it with double click, similar to running a :code:`*.exe` file on Windows.
-Otherwise run it from a Terminal :code:`./Minecraft_Bedrock_Launcher-x86_64.0.0.661.AppImage`
+Otherwise run it from a terminal with :code:`./Minecraft_Bedrock_Launcher-x86_64.0.0.661.AppImage`

 If it's your first time you have installed an AppImage and you want an Icon in your startmenu